Here's where you'll find information on what it's like to be part of Code for Australia day-to-day.

 One-on-one with someone from Base Team to check in and see how things are going

 - At their favourite place in the city (if Melbourne), or their favourite platform (if online)

 - At a frequency of their choosing - definitely in week one and week six of the Fellowship, then however often they would like

 No one needs to work the nine to five like a robot.
-As long as they're supporting their team, and getting things done, we are happy for folks to work when and where they like, subject to what their team agrees on and what works for our government partners.
+As long as they're supporting their team, and getting things done, we are happy for folks to work flexibly, subject to what their team agrees on and what works for our government partners.